Podcast: Play in new window | Download

 That something starts with the effective use of language.
 Language creates and generates, Chalmers adds.
 It defines culture, creating a context that enables effective conversation.
 “With language, we make visible that which was previously invisible.”

-Tune in to hear more on this topic from Chalmers, including how:
+Tune in to hear more on this topic from Chalmers Brothers, including how:

 - Time management is really commitment management.